cytoscape/cytoscape.js/documentation/md/selectors.md

 * **`:childless`** : Matches childless nodes (they have zero child nodes).
 * **`:child`** or **`:nonorphan`**: Matches child nodes (they each have a parent).
 * **`:orphan`** : Matches orphan nodes (they each have no parent).
+* **`:compound`** : Matches parent nodes.
+Also matches edges connected to parent nodes (they each have at least one parent node among source and target).

 **Edges**